 Mobile demand side platforms (DSPs) are the services that allow mobile advertisers to buy inventory across a variety of ad exchanges, networks and publishers.
 They are usually used with real-time bidding or programmatic trading, but this isn’t always the case.

 Mobile advertisers can buy impressions across a range of publisher sites, but targeted to specific users based on information such as their location and their previous browsing behaviour.
 Publishers make their ad impressions available through marketplaces called ad exchanges, and mobile DSPs automatically decide which of those impressions is the best option for the advertiser.

 Normally the price of these ad impressions is determined by a real-time auction, otherwise know as real-time bidding (RTB).
 It’s here that impressions are auctioned off to the highest bidder.
 In addition to this, the whole process takes milliseconds.

 Overall then, mobile DSPs can be a very effective and quick solution to advertise on mobile.
-We thought it would be useful to assemble a list of some of the key mobile demand-side platforms out there and put them all into one place.
+We thought it would be useful to assemble a list of DSP companies that lead the industry and put them all into one place.
 From Smaato to Affle, our list should help out app advertisers and anyone else interested in mobile DSPs.

 - Millennial media

 Smaato offers its own DSP platform which advertisers can buy inventory from across a variety of networks and publishers.
 Smaato says their ad exchange has the largest global reach of any out there, reaching over 80,000 publishers and serving over 150 billion monthly impressions.